Ruby vs Python: Difference and Comparison

-Everything is digitalized now, purchasing, selling, education, etc. to make sure the online process of these works smoothly, certain apps, applications, etc has to be made.
+Everything is digitalized now, purchasing, selling, education, etc. To make sure the online process of these works smoothly, certain apps, applications, etc, have to be made.

-Every website, application, or even game, requires certain programming languages, and with all the innovative new programming languages are also introduced.
+Every website, application, or game requires certain programming languages, and innovative new programming languages are also introduced.

 Ruby vs Python